White House: Former DOJ Attorney Pat Cipollone One Of Don McGahn's Potential Replacements

 President Donald Trump announced Wednesday via Twitter that White House Counsel Don McGahn would be leaving his position in the fall.

 “White House Counsel Don McGahn will be leaving his position in the fall, shortly after the confirmation (hopefully) of Judge Brett Kavanaugh to the United States Supreme Court.
-I have worked with Don for a long time and truly appreciate his service!” the POTUS tweeted.
+I have worked with Don for a long time and truly appreciate his service!” the president tweeted.

-As the Inquisitr reported, Trump’s announcement – while not a surprise, since McGahn’s departure was rumoured – came weeks after U.S. media reported on McGahn cooperating with special counsel Robert Mueller in the so called Russia probe.
-According to reports, McGahn has cooperated extensively with Mueller, sitting down for numerous interviews totalling 30 hours.
+As the Inquisitr reported, Trump’s announcement — while not a surprise, since McGahn’s departure was rumored — came weeks after U.S. media reported on McGahn cooperating with special counsel Robert Mueller in the so-called Russia probe.
+According to reports, McGahn has cooperated extensively with Mueller, sitting down for numerous interviews totaling 30 hours.

 President Trump denied and criticized the reports, calling them “fake news.”

-Regardless, the POTUS is eyeing McGahn’s potential replacement.
+Regardless, the president is eyeing McGahn’s potential replacement.
 According to the Washington Post, Pat Cipollone, a former Justice Department attorney, is one of McGahn’s potential replacements.

 Citing two individuals briefed on the matter, WaPo reported that Cipollone is being “strongly considered” for the job.
-An attorney who practices commercial litigation at Stein Mitchell Cipollone Beato & Missner, Cipollone is a familiar face at Donald Trump’s White House: he has reportedly been advising President Trump’s legal team since at least last June.
+An attorney who practices commercial litigation at Stein Mitchell Cipollone Beato & Missner, Cipollone is a familiar face at Donald Trump’s White House; he has reportedly been advising President Trump’s legal team since at least last June.

 According to the same source, Cipollone is also a close friend of Emmet Flood, a White House lawyer in charge of handling Mueller’s Russia probe.
 President Trump tweeted Thursday that he was “very excited about the person who will be taking the place of Donald McGahn as White House Counsel,” perhaps indicating that McGahn’s replacement had already been found.